nalgeon/sqlean/README.md

 These are the most popular functions.
 They are tested, documented and organized into the domain modules with clear API.

-Think of them as of the extended standard library for SQLite:
+Think of them as the extended standard library for SQLite:

 -   [crypto](docs/crypto.md): secure hashes
 -   [fileio](docs/fileio.md): read and write files